 If you are in search of ‘play therapy des moines,’ we’d like you to consider Real Connections Counseling to help your child.
-Keep reading to learn more about the benefits of play therapy and whether play therapy is right for your child.
+Keep reading to learn more about the benefits of play therapy and how play therapy is right for your child.

 “Play has the power not only to facilitate normal child development but also to alleviate abnormal behavior.”
 Charles Schaefer, Chairman of the Board of the Association for Play Therapy-

 When two adults come together, they can find a comfortable seat, add a little food and drink, and talk for hours.
 Children do not have that capability.
 In fact, many children do not have the capacity for sitting down and having a conversation!
 They haven’t the wisdom, life experience, or the knowledge that gives a person the ability to sit down and talk about topics that adults sit down and talk about.
 A child does not have the kind of vocabulary, nor the capacity for conversational comprehension that adults have.
 Furthermore, a young child’s brain hasn’t fully formed, and they can’t yet think in logic, and in the abstract.
 And of course, and this is the big one right here, children simply do not have the patience to sit down and have a conversation!
 No!
-They need to be up and leaning, running, jumping, rolling, pushing, pulling, crawling, catching, throwing and playing!
+They need to be up and laughing, leaning, running, jumping, rolling, pushing, pulling, crawling, catching, throwing and playing!
 We use exclamation points because we think that everything a child does amounts to exclaiming just about everything!

 Your adolescents and teenagers have remarkable energy too.
 Your tweens and teenabers have an added trial…a complex set of hormonal changes happening inside of them.
 And while they’re able to have a longer intelligent conversation than the younger ones, talking, especially certain types of talking, is significantly difficult for them.
 They’d rather set themselves off from the conversation a little bit…playing games, drawing, using topics and items that they are familiar and comfortable with to express their struggles, frustrations, concerns and even happiness!